-As at 31 March 2021 the Association has in place a £7m intragroup loan facility with GreenSquare Group Ltd with £nil drawn down (2020: £nil).
+At 31 March 2021 the Association has in place a £75m intragroup loan facility with GreenSquare Group Ltd (see note 32) with £42.1m drawn down (2020: £Nil).

 The Association has in place minimum cash and liquidity requirements to ensure the Association has sufficient immediately available liquidity to meet its ongoing requirements over the short and medium term which it has maintained compliance with at all times.